ziggy42/async-array/README.md

 const arr2 = new AsyncArray(3) // AsyncArray [ <3 empty items> ]
 ```

-There are also two static functions to create new `AsyncArray`:
+There are also two static functions to create new `AsyncArray` instances:
 ```js
 const arr1 = AsyncArray.of(1, 2, 3) // AsyncArray [ 1, 2, 3 ]